olypnsf/olypnsf/README.md

-# Hi there, I'm [Your Name]! 👋
+# Hi there, I'm Fanz known as olypnsf! 👋

 ## I'm a Developer, Creator, and Enthusiast!

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2024 Goals: Make good projects.
 - ⚡ Fun fact: I love to play guitar and explore new technologies

 ### Languages and Tools: